PSeitz/lz4_flex/README.md

 This fuzz target generates corrupted data for the decompressor.
 `cargo +nightly fuzz run fuzz_decomp_corrupt_block` and `cargo +nightly fuzz run fuzz_decomp_corrupt_frame`

-This fuzz target asserts that a compression and decompression rountrip returns the original input.
+This fuzz target asserts that a compression and decompression roundtrip returns the original input.
 `cargo +nightly fuzz run fuzz_roundtrip` and `cargo +nightly fuzz run fuzz_roundtrip_frame`

 This fuzz target asserts compression with cpp and decompression with lz4_flex returns the original input.